Threat IntelHIGH

 • Implement multi-factor authentication (MFA) to add an extra layer of protection.

-• Regularly update and patch your RMM tools to protect against known vulnerabilities?.
+• Regularly update and patch your RMM tools to protect against known vulnerabilities.

-Experts are closely monitoring the situation, looking for new attack patterns and vulnerabilities?.
+Experts are closely monitoring the situation, looking for new attack patterns and vulnerabilities.
 Staying informed will help you adapt and defend against these evolving threats.

 🔒 Pro insight: The rise in RMM exploitation highlights a critical need for robust security practices in IT management.

-Cyber Security News · Tushar Subhra Dutta
+CSCyber Security News· Tushar Subhra Dutta

-Read Full Article
+Read

 Related Pings